hasebems/Loopian_Rust/doc/manual_en.md

     |Through (no root)|O|`oooo-oooo-oooo`|
     |Through, no pedal (no root)|X|`oooo-oooo-oooo`|

+### Direct scale specification

+- You can specify a scale directly in a Composition by encoding the 12 on/off bits as a three‑digit hexadecimal number.
+    - `Onnn` / `Xnnn`: write a three‑digit hexadecimal number (nnn) after `O` or `X`.
+    - For example, Ionian mode is oxox-ooxo-xoxo, so write `Oad5`.

 ## Common Specifications for Parts/Compositions and Their Coordination

 ### Part Specification Notation